mgifford/drupal-security/src/drupal.rst

 servers.
 Make sure to delete any test or developer accounts on the production server.

+Another good practice concerning administative users within drupal is to automatically disable their account once a certain period of time has passed.
+Unused accounts are often a prime target for brute-forcing, as their password is most likely not being rotated, and their legitimate owner might not be watching for login attempts.
+It is also a PCI requirement that inactive administative accounts be locked-out after 90 days of inactivity.
+A login attempt does not count as activity, whereas a successful login or another active action does.
+Modules like the `User Expire`_ module can help meet that requirement by automatically expiring accounts with specific roles once they reach a certain inactivity limit.

 Don't run Drupal without enabling the Update module that comes with core.
 Drupal core and contributed modules use a structured release process that allows your administrators to be proactively alerted when one of those modules has a